mcandeia/dapr-docs/daprdocs/content/en/operations/extending/using-grpc-components.md

 Init dapr by following the [tutorial]({{< ref get-started-api.md >}}), and make sure that your component CRD is placed in the right folder.

+> Note: 1.9.0 is the minimum dapr version that supports gRPC-based Pluggable Components
+> specify the runtime version by using `--runtime-version` flag

 That's it!
 Now we are able to call the statestore APIs via Dapr API.

 See it working by running